tolauwae/phd-thesis/src/margin.typ

 = Managed Testing

-#quote("Miyamoto Musashi", theme: theme)[If you know the way broadly, you will see it in everything.] // TODO find a better quote
+#quote("Miyamoto Musashi", source: "The Book of Five Rings", theme: theme)[If you know the way broadly, you will see it in everything.] // TODO find a better quote

-//#include "testing/testing.typ"
+#include "latch/latch.typ"

 // Appendices and references